Many of our users have asked us about the reasons we switched from Yoast SEO to All in One SEO for WordPress.

 You can also tell it to replace dashes and underscores with spaces and change letter casing.

-With Image SEO, You can also disable WordPress attachment pages and redirect them to the original post or page where the image is embedded.
+With Image SEO, you can disable WordPress attachment pages and redirect them to the original post or page where the image is embedded.

 Lastly, you can optimize filenames by not stripping dashes, changing letter casing, and stripping common stop words.

-For many beginners and small businesses, purchasing an expensive SEO tool for a site-wide SEO audit or competitor analysis is not a viable option.
+For many beginners and small businesses, purchasing an expensive SEO tool for a site-wide SEO audit or competitor analysis is not a practical option.

 With an SEO audit, you can see an overall SEO health score for your website.